Forever21 just declared bankruptcy, but fast fashion isn’t dead yet

 Some frame the bankruptcy as another nail in fast fashion’s coffin.
 “Forever21 bankruptcy signals a change in consumer tastes,” the New York Times declared.

 After all, Forever21 was America’s equivalent to Sweden’s H&M and Spain’s Zara.
 The brand encapsulated the American dream.
 It was founded in the 1980s by a South Korean family that had recently emigrated to California.
 Like its European counterparts, Forever21 perfected the art of manufacturing cheap clothes that captured the look of the moment.
 Throughout Forever21’s heyday in the 2000s, this approach to shopping for clothes became the norm.
-Consumers began to think of clothes as disposable, short-term—sometimes even single—objects.
+Consumers began to think of clothes as disposable, short-term—sometimes even single-use—objects.
 Fast fashion made it easy for someone to pick up a new outfit for a party on Friday night, then never wear it again.

 Over the past five years, the world has begun to wake up to the damage this model does.
 Cheap clothes come at a massive cost: from the carbon footprint of the global supply chain that produces raw materials, sends them around the world to be milled and sewn, and shipped to a final destination, to the fact that after the garment is worn only a few times, it will end up in a landfill.
 Since most fast fashion garments are made from non-biodegradable synthetic fibers, they will sit in landfills for hundreds of years.